dgonzalez33/ProtocolFormatter/README.md

 -Widgets are dynamically created and loaded by the WindowController

--WindowController talks to the controller when it needs access to information for the other subsystems
+-WindowController talks to the controller when it needs access to information from the other subsystems

 # Launching